 Effective January 1st, 2016, the California Contractors State License Board (CSLB) increased the required bond amount from $12,500 to $15,000.

-It is best always to abide by the law to avoid the high costs associated with disciplinary bonds and putting your license at risk of suspension.
+Always abide by the law to avoid the high costs associated with penalties and subjecting your license to suspension.

 How is a Bond different than Insurance